Do you make the same recruiter mistakes on your job ads?

 Think of cards and mobile phones

-It’s becoming more and more common to find new job opportunities through the mobile phone, making it important to have a job advertisement that’s short and core.
-Many choose to dissolve information in bulk, where the reader has been tired long before they scroll to the end and reach the core of the service.
-Remember to keep it relevant to what you want now.
+It’s becoming more and more common to find new job opportunities through the mobile phone, making it important to have a job advertisement that’s short and to the point.
+Many choose to dissolve information in bulk, where the reader has been tired long before they scroll to the end and reach the core of the ad.
+Remember, keep it relevant to what you want now.
 Briefly describe your organization and follow with what you offer.

 Impersonal, no thanks.
 Let the employees tell you!

-Instead of copying the “About Us” tab from the website, raise your employees and put a personal touch on the job posting.
+Instead of copying and pasting the “About Us” tab from your website, raise your employees and put a personal touch on the job posting.
 Be proud of your workplace and whoever works with you!
 After all, it is the people that are the core of the company that creates the culture.
 By raising your employees, your brand is strengthened as an employer.